Eloy Jiménez Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Twins pitching staff ranks first in MLB.
+- The Twins pitching staff leads the league with a collective 9.7 strikeouts per nine innings.

-- The Twins' 3.75 team ERA ranks third across all league pitching staffs.
+- The Twins have a 3.73 team ERA that ranks second among all league pitching staffs.

-- Twins pitchers combine to give up 106 home runs (1.1 per game), the 10th-fewest in the league.
+- Twins pitchers combine to give up the seventh-fewest home runs in baseball (106 total, 1.1 per game).

+- Ober (6-4) gets the starting nod for the Twins in his 16th start of the season.
+He's put together a 2.74 ERA in 88 2/3 innings pitched, with 84 strikeouts.

-- In his most recent time out on Tuesday against the Seattle Mariners, the right-hander went 5 2/3 innings, allowing five earned runs while surrendering five hits.
+- In his last appearance on Wednesday, the right-hander tossed six innings against the Seattle Mariners, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.